 Key Stage 4 (Years 10 and 11)

-At Key Stage 4, students have the opportunity to opt to study for one of 2 pathways: GCSE Computer Science or an ICT qualification.
+At Key Stage 4, students have the opportunity to opt to study for GCSE Computer Science.

 GCSE Computer Science (9-1)

 This demanding course is aimed at students interested in how computers work, understanding computer technologies and those wanting to develop their computer programming skills.
-Experience shows students with excellent mathematical abilities and a high level of ICT capability succeed in this qualification.
+Experience shows students with excellent mathematical abilities and a high level of computational thinking, problem solving and programming skills succeed in this qualification.
+Students who can study independently and learn new concepts, revise thoroughly for written exams and recall information will be successful.

 This GCSE provides students with the opportunity to: